 Always fully preheat the oven, and bake the muffins in the middle of the oven.
 For tall muffins we're starting with a higher temperature then reducing it to 375 degrees.

-I hope you enjoy these vegan blueberry muffins as much as we do.
+I hope you enjoy these vegan and gluten-free blueberry muffins as much as we do.
 If you try the recipe be sure to leave a comment and star rating below to let us know!

-- 2 cups unbleached all purpose flour (tap Metric above for grams) - Or gluten-free 1:1 all-purpose, measure for measure flour if needed.
+- 2 cups unbleached all purpose flour (tap Metric above for grams) - Or gluten-free 1:1 measure for measure flour blend

 - ¾ cup oat flour (or omit and use an additional ⅔ cup all-purpose) - For GF, use oat or almond flour.

 - 2 teaspoons baking powder - Sift the baking powder and soda to prevent clumps

 - 1 teaspoon baking soda